Winipedia/pyrig/docs/configs/workflows/health_check.md

    - Creates or updates branch protection ruleset on GitHub
    - Requires `REPO_TOKEN` secret

-**Why separate?** Running protection as a separate job ensures it completes quickly and becomes a required status check that must pass before merging PRs.
+**Why separate?** Running protection as a separate job ensures branch protection is configured early in the workflow.
+The `health_check` aggregator job (which waits for both this job and the matrix) is the required status check for PRs.
 No need to call this in all matrix jobs.

 ### 2. health_check_matrix